Big Toe Pain: Sesamoid Pathology

 - NSAIDS

-- Custom orthotics with pathology specific cutout design to decrease pressure under the sesamoids
+- Custom orthotics with pathology pathology-specific cutout design to decrease pressure under the sesamoids

 Surgical or Invasive options